bartekpacia/garden/posts/dart-vm-service-extensions-part1.md

     great website.
 [^nerds]: If some experienced Dart hacker is reading this post, please do let me
     know how far from the truth I am.
+[^two_connections]: Of course, you _could_ create another VM service connection,
+    but I don't see a reason why you'd want to do that.
+If you have an idea, drop me a line!